ratul0/jwt-auth-wiki/Home.md

 ## Other Notes

 [dingo/api](https://github.com/dingo/api/) has in-built support for this package.
 It's a great package and can save you tons of time if you are building a fully fledged API.
 Check it out

+If you're using Angular and building a Single page app then you might find [angular-locker](https://github.com/tymondesigns/angular-locker) helpful for storing your tokens on the client using local and session storage.